minhkhoi1412/dog_breed_detection/README.md

 ## Project Description
 This is the Capstone project for the Udacity Data Science Nanodegree course.
-For the packages used in the project, please take a look at [requirements.txt file](requirements.txt)
+For the packages used in the project, please take a look at [requirements file](requirements.txt)

 ### Project Overview
 This project will accept any user-supplied image as input.
 If a dog is detected within the image, it'll provide an estimate of the dog's breed.
 If somebody's is detected, it'll provide an estimate of the person that's most resembling.